jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 # About This Environment

+* The Vault pods in the primary cluster are deployed in the *vault* namespace
+* The Vault pods in the secondary cluster are deployed in the *vault-secondary* namespace
-* Audit logs are written to /vault/audit/audit.log
+* Audit logs are written to */vault/audit/audit.log*
-* Note that any files in /tmp/vault /tmp/vault-agent or /tmp/vault-secondary will be removed
+* Note that any files in */tmp/vault /tmp/vault-agent* or */tmp/vault-secondary* will be removed when deploying the TLS environment since the certificates are generated and saved in these directories
 * The secondary cluster uses Raft as the storage backend and Shamir unseal

 ## Init Keys